This Vegan Potato Salad has a creamy healthy cashew sauce with no mayo!

 The salad also uses yellow mustard, a sweet variety of mustard that makes the dressing slightly sweet and not too sour.

-There is another option to make the sauce: with mustard like American mustard or french Dijon mustard.
-Since Dijon mustard is spicier, use only half the amount!
+There is another option to make the sauce with mustard like American mustard or french Dijon mustard.
+Since Dijon mustard is spicier and tastes stronger, use only half the amount!

 The combo of waxy potatoes and cashew dill dressing makes the best vegan potato salad for any occasion.
 So, to make the vegan dressing, you need: